Keyfactor/adoption-and-enablement-examples/Microsoft CA Cleanup Scripts/README.md

 ## Delete Denied Certificates Script
 This script is designed to delete denied certificates from the Microsoft CA database.
-This script will delete all denied certificates regardless of amount found.
+This script will delete all denied certificate requests regardless of amount found.
 ### Usage
 Case insensitive inputs.
 The order of the parameters does not matter:
 - -Scan : Scans for expired certificates to delete based on predefined certificate templates